ABB-RARO/rapid-modbus-tcp/README.md

 - **Server**: support Modbus function codes: FC01, FC03, FC05, FC06, FC0F, FC10, for reading and writing coils and hold registers.
 The server can communicate with only 1 client through Port 502 at any one time.
 Its communication period is 200ms.
 - **Client**: support Modbus function codes: FC01, FC02, FC03, FC04, FC05, FC06, FC0F, FC10 for reading and writing coils, discrete inputs, input registers, and holding registers.
 - **Gripper Template**: provide the RAPID interface for DH servo gripper on top of the client as the template.
+#### Notice：According to [the announcement of Modbus organization on 7/09/2020](https://www.modbus.org/news/modbus-organization-replaces-master-slave-with-client-server), "client-server" is used instead of "master-slave".

 ## Technical Requirements
 - ABB Omnicore Controller